emer/emergent/elog/README.md

     }
 ```

-Here's how to log a projection variable:
+Here's how to log a pathway variable:

 ```Go
     ss.Logs.AddItem(&elog.Item{